Step 1: Choose Your Academic Program

 Step 5: Register For Your Courses

-Log into the student ecampus and click on My Academic Plan or Register Now.
+Log into the student ecampus and click the Register Now button.
 Click on the course(s) you'd like to take and follow the prompts to register.

 - If you are an undergraduate student, you are required to take COLL100 – Foundations of Online Learning as one of your first courses.